moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 # Program synthesis — geometry of the cosmic web (E0–E2)

-One-line summary: **the orientation lift is a real instrument win on sparse tubular networks with exact ground truth, but on gravity-shaped webs every strong form of the geometric thesis tested so far fails — and the failures are informative.**
+One-line summary: **under correctly length-matched evaluation the simple Hessian baseline matches or beats the orientation lift essentially everywhere as a filament finder; the lift survives as an anisotropy descriptor, a hybrid ingredient, and the program's physics probes produced clean refutations of the geometric transport thesis.**

+> **Correction (2026-07-04).** The first E0 verdict ("lift wins sparse-regime
+> completeness +0.07, p≈10⁻¹⁴") was an evaluation artifact.
+Length matching
+> was enforced on a proxy (hysteresis-mask volume); realized skeleton lengths
+> differed systematically (lift ~19% longer at sparse levels), and length
+> buys completeness.
+The corrected extractor (iterative correction until the
+> skeleton itself hits the target) flips the sign.
+Detected when an
+> instrument change made for E1 retroactively shifted E0 parent scores; the
+> archived n_est fields confirmed the mismatch.
+All numbers below are from
+> the corrected reruns.

-All experiments: 128³ boxes, matched spine length, calibrate/held-out discipline, paired Wilcoxon statistics.
+All experiments: 128³ boxes (256³ resolution check), matched spine length, calibrate/held-out discipline, paired Wilcoxon statistics.
 Chain of hypotheses, in the order they were tested and what each result forced next:

 ## H1 — the lift is a better filament finder

-- **Exact-truth toys (E0, 50 seeds × 2 curvature variants): crossover,
+- **Exact-truth toys (E0 corrected, 50 seeds × 2 curvature variants):
-  strongly significant.** At sparse sampling the lift wins spine completeness (+0.070, 48–49/50 seeds, p ≈ 10⁻¹⁴) and junction F1 (+0.03–0.04); at dense sampling the Hessian wins both by ~0.02–0.05.
-  The lift is specifically a *sparse-data* instrument.
+  refuted.** The Hessian wins completeness at every level from n_gal=2500 up (−0.045 to −0.066, 50/50 seeds, p ≈ 10⁻¹⁵) and junction F1 with it; at ultra-sparse n_gal=1200 the methods are statistically tied (Δ ≈ +0.004, p ≈ 0.4).
+The pre-correction "sparse-regime crossover" does not survive honest length matching.
-- **Gravity-shaped webs (E1, E1b): the toy advantage does not transfer.**
+- **Gravity-shaped webs (E1, E1b): consistent with the corrected toys.**
   Skeleton-vs-skeleton scoring first collapsed to reference circularity (each method wins against its own clean reference — E1's 2×2 design caught this).
-The method-neutral criterion (mass coverage at matched length, E1b) then gave the Hessian a significant win at *all* sampling levels, in total mass AND in filament-band mass (2<ρ<20), at *all* filter scales σ∥ ∈ {3, 4.5, 6} (p ≤ 0.001).
-ZA filaments are winding, anisotropic ribbons, not straight Gaussian tubes; pointwise curvature tracks their crests better than any elongated window tried.
+The method-neutral criterion (mass coverage at matched length, E1b) gave the Hessian a significant win at *all* sampling levels, in total mass AND in filament-band mass (2<ρ<20), on truncated-ZA and PM N-body fields and at 256³ resolution; the short-cigar lift's best case is a statistical tie at sparse sampling on N-body fields (p = 0.55).
+- **Hybrid (E0c):** summing the two percentile-normalised scores ties the Hessian's completeness at 2500 and beats it on purity (+0.05) and junction F1 (+0.040, p = 1.3×10⁻⁴) at 5000, at a −0.02 completeness cost — the two responses carry complementary information.

 ## H2 — physics-informed (tidal) coefficients help